U.S. Bank Accounts For Foreign Entrepreneurs

 Although opening a bank account in the US might seem a complicated issue, it is really only complicated by the requirement of personal appearance at the branch.
 Therefore its a good idea to plan ahead before a company is formed and see if (a) a bank account in the US is absolutely necessary, or one of the alternatives would work just fine, (b) is it possible (or feasible) to make the trip to the US in person.

-Relying on the experience of our clients, Payoneer is the only optimal way to open a US bank account remotely - for both individuals and companies.
+Relying on the experience of our clients, Payoneer and TransferWise are the only way to open a US bank account remotely - for both individuals and companies.

 Good luck with your new business venture!